Residence Hall Policies: ResLife Manual

 Any curtains, drapes, or wall/window coverings in student rooms must be fire-treated or made from fabric that is fire retardant.
 Fire retardant spray is available in each residence hall office.
 If coverings are already fire-treated, students must have proof of treatment.
 This proof can be an attached manufacturer's tag, a receipt for professional treatment, or the can of spray treatment used.
 No curtains or draperies should be hung at or near doorways.

-Students may not remove university equipment or furniture from their assigned room, suite, lounge, or other area within a residence hall.
-Unauthorized removal of furniture within a building or from one building to another will be considered misappropriation, and a fine may be incurred.
+Students may not remove university equipment, furniture, or signage from its assigned room, suite, lounge or other area within a residence hall.
+Unauthorized removal of furniture or signage within a building or from one building to another will be considered misappropriation.
+This also includes items outside the halls (i.e., picnic tables).
+Bedroom furniture may not be placed in hall storage rooms.
+Exception - Bedroom furniture may be taken home for temporary storage as long as it is returned by the end of the academic year.
+Students will be billed for missing or damaged furniture.

-Residents and visitors must abide by Commonwealth of Virginia laws referring to illegal gambling, including, but not limited to, poker, football pools, or any games of chance.
+Residents and visitors must abide by Commonwealth of Virginia laws referring to illegal gambling.

-1. Illegal gambling is legally defined as making, placing, or receiving any bet or wager of money or anything of value made in exchange for a chance to win a prize, stake, or other consideration or thing of value, dependent on the result of any game, contest or any other event, the outcome of which is uncertain or a matter of chance.
+1. Illegal gambling is defined in the law as the making, placing or receiving of any bet or wager of money or anything of value made in exchange for a chance to win a prize, stake, or other consideration or thing of value, dependent on the result of any game, contest, or any other event, the outcome of which is uncertain or a matter of chance.

-2. In Virginia, there is an exception that makes gambling legal when such gambling occurs in a private residence which is not commonly used for such games of chance and where there is no operator of the game.
-When any form of wagering is involved, poker games or other games of chance may be played in student bedrooms, Village suites, and Grace Street Apartment living rooms only.
-These games may not be played in the lobby, TV lounge, study lounge, or any other public area in the residence halls.
-There cannot be a regularly scheduled poker game or any other game of chance in any student bedroom or Village suite.
-There can be no operator of any such game.
+2. In Virginia, there is an exception in the law that makes gambling legal when such gambling occurs in a private residence which is not commonly used for such games of chance and where there is no operator of the game.
+When any form of wagering is involved, poker games or other games of chance may be played in student bedrooms, Village suites, and Apartments on Grace living rooms only.
+These games may not be played in the lobby, TV lounge, study lounge or any other public area in the residence

 3. When students or visitors are playing poker or other games of chance in their room, no one may benefit from the game in any way other than as a result of the outcome of the game (i.e. students may not charge an entry fee or take a cut of the amount wagered).